Best Robot Window Cleaners (2026)

 CHOVERY CL3 vs AGORVIO Window Cleaning Robot

-Both are sub-$120 corded round-pad budget robots with ~3000 Pa suction, dual spray, edge detection, and triple safety systems — close enough that price and stock decide it.
-The CHOVERY CL3 is the more commonly cited budget value pick; the AGORVIO is explicitly rated for inside and outside glass.
+Both are sub-$110 corded round-pad budget robots with ~3000 Pa suction, dual spray, edge detection, and triple safety systems — near-identical machines.
+The AGORVIO has dropped to ~$90 and is now the cheaper of the two; the CHOVERY holds at ~$106 but carries real review volume (4.0 stars, 200+ ratings) where the AGORVIO has almost none.
 Neither has AI path-planning, so supervise both on ground-floor interior windows. [src2, src3]

-Pick CHOVERY CL3 if: you want the most-recommended budget robot and it is in stock at the lower price.
+Pick CHOVERY CL3 if: you want the rating-backed budget robot and $16 is not decisive.

 HOBOT-2S vs Yoolax Window Cleaning Robot 2.0

 Both sit in the ~$300 mid-tier.
 The HOBOT-2S leans on ultrasonic mist spray (even wetting, less residue) but uses a round pad that misses corners; the Yoolax 2.0 uses a square pad for corner access but a conventional dual cross-spray.
-Choose by your glass: corner-heavy frameless favors the Yoolax, plain framed windows where streak-free wetting matters favor the HOBOT-2S. [src1, src2]
+Choose by your glass: corner-heavy frameless favors the Yoolax, plain framed windows where streak-free wetting matters favor the HOBOT-2S.
+Note that at this price both are now within ~$70 of the SP10, which beats them on both counts. [src1, src2]

 Pick HOBOT-2S if: you want ultrasonic spray and the lowest-residue finish on framed windows.

-Pick Yoolax 2.0 if: you have frameless glass or corners and want square-pad coverage for less than the S7 Pro.
+Pick Yoolax 2.0 if: you have frameless glass or corners and want in-stock square-pad coverage for less than the SP10.

 Decision Logic